Discover links to local organisations who may be able to offer advice and support.

 Our town centre, located in the Leighton Buzzard aspect of the town, will serve all your convenience needs as well as provide your backdrop for leisure and social activities.
 Meeting friends for coffee is a great reason to visit the centre and whilst you are there, why not get your nails done, nip into the bank and perhaps treat yourself to some new clothes or get that ‘bit’ you need to finish off the DIY project.

 The picturesque medieval high street provides a diverse selection of independent and High Street branded shops.
 Twice a week the High Street hosts the thriving Charter Market (Tuesday and Saturday) and running alongside this, there are speciality markets such as the Farmers and Handmade and Craft markets which run on a monthly basis.
-Read more about our market.
+Leighton-Linslade Town Council holds the market Charter and is therefore the market authority who will assert its market rights as it sees necessary, read the statement.

 A meal in the town centre before a film showing or stage show at the Library Theatre, Lake Street perhaps?
 We have an array of pubs and restaurants to enjoy day or night, many still occupying their original historic buildings.
 For social history lovers, many stories can be learnt of events that took place in and around them.
 A good starting place to discover this is the publication, Changing Faces of Our Pubs (Leighton-Linslade Town Council and Leighton Buzzard and District Archaeological and History Society, 2016).